algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ### 5.4 Parsers

-To translate from ALGORISK assembly to machine code[^7] and compile the resulting machine code we need to be able to identify what is contained in a string[^8].
-To achieve this we can create two different parsers[^9].
+To translate from ALGORISK assembly to machine code[^7] and compile the resulting machine code, we need to be able to identify what's contained in a string[^8].
+To achieve that we can create two different parsers[^9].

 This is the flowcharts of the two parsers used for our project: